-Important to note: In order to get a ST, ST-A or ASV BiPAP machine in Ontario through ADP, you must go through the Ventilator Pool.
+Important to note: In order to get an ST, ST-A, or ASV BiPAP machine in Ontario through ADP, you must go through the Ventilator Pool.
 You may also purchase one privately with a prescription.

 How to get assessed for CPAP therapy?

 You will need to get a Sleep Test done either in a sleep lab or through a Home Sleep Study.
 Either option will allow you to get a CPAP trial and/or CPAP purchase if clinically indicated.

 By far, the fastest method to obtain a CPAP would be through a Home Sleep Study as you could be set up on a trial or new machine within a week of testing if clinically indicated.

 Is CPAP the only treatment for Sleep Apnea?